Stock car racing: Tracks

 Stock car races take place predominantly on oval tracks of 3 or 4 turns, with all turns to the left.
 Oval tracks are classified as short track (less than 1 mile), intermediate or speedway (1 to 2 miles) or superspeedway (over 2 miles).
 Road courses are any tracks having both left and right turns.
 Depending on the track, typical race speeds can vary from 90 mph at Martinsville to over 200 mph at Talladega.
 In 1987 Bill Elliott's 212.809 mph qualifying time at Talladega brought about a change at superspeedways (Daytona and Talladega).
 Such high speeds and Bobby Allison's car going airborne into the catch-fence and injuring fans forced NASCAR to implement power-reducing measures, one of which was the mandated implement of below carburetor restrictor plates.
 This later became known as restrictor plate racing.

-Oval circuits differ from the rough terrain and sharp turns of Rally, and the complicated twists and turns of Formula One tracks that put up to 5 or 6 g of horizontal stress on the driver's body.
-Stock cars are much heavier than Formula One cars, and as a result they are generally slower.
-Additionally, they cannot produce the g-forces of an open wheel car.
-A stock car's weak handling with high power output places more emphasis on car control.

 Tactics

 In contrast with most forms of racing, minor car-to-car contact is generally accepted in stock car racing.
 This may happen in the form of forcing another vehicle out of the way, or pushing a competing vehicle forward for mutual benefit.
 Stock cars are generally built to be tolerant of superficial damage to bodywork, whereas open wheel designs can experience severe reductions in performance with even slight spoiler damage.
 On intermediate tracks and superspeedways, drafting is used to reduce the overall effect of drag.
 A driver accomplishes this by positioning the vehicle close to the one ahead of so as to benefit from the other's slipstream.
 Drafting was "discovered" by Junior Johnson during his winning performance at the 1960 Daytona 500.